 As per a survey conducted by The Centers for Disease Control and Prevention’s Household Pulse, 44.7% of adults have reported feelings of stress and anxiety during the holiday season amid pandemic.
 Another research has shown that more than 40 million fight anxiety disorder in the United States of Nation.

 This is not it.
 Anyone can get affected by holiday stress.
 Holiday seasons before COVID-19 were completely different as common activities used to include going shopping, social activities, events gathering, and many more.

 With the rising number of COVID-19 cases, most of us have shunted our holiday plans and social gatherings for safety purposes.
-However, this has led us to experience a different kind of stress during the holiday season due to the loss of tradition and routine we used to have before the pandemic.
+However, this has led us to experience a different kind of stress including poor sleep habit during the holiday season due to the loss of tradition and routine we used to have before the pandemic.

 Risk Factors for Anxiety and Stress during holiday season in COVID-19 times

 There are many reasons that people may experience anxiety, but what specifically leads to stress and anxiety in holidays during a pandemic is listed below:

 Symptoms of holiday stress and anxiety in 2020